-- 1. Make sure your workstation environment is adequate for the Debugger Client: - The operating system must be Windows XP or Windows 7.
-Windows 2000 is also acceptable for builds of the Client prior to 51. - The target drive of the workstation must have at least fifteen megabytes of free disk space. - The Microsoft .NET Framework (3.5 SP1) must be installed on your machine.
-Version 3.5 is included with Windows 7, and it can also be installed on Windows XP.
+- 1. Make sure your workstation environment is adequate for the Debugger Client: - The operating system must be Windows 7 or Windows 8.
+Windows 2000 is also acceptable for builds of the Client prior to 51.

+- The target drive of the workstation must have at least fifteen megabytes of free disk space. - The Microsoft .NET Framework (3.5 SP1) must be installed on your machine.
+Version 3.5 is included with Windows 7.